flumebase/flumebase/README.txt

 Apache Software License version 2.0.
 See the LICENSE.txt and NOTICE.txt files for more specific information about this license.

+FlumeBase's home is at http://www.flumebase.org.
+Documentation, releases, announcements, etc. will be posted there.
+Check out the FlumeBase Developer Blog at http://blog.flumebase.org, too.

+The development home is at http://github.com/flumebase/flumebase.
-FlumeBase's "home" is at http://github.com/odiago/flumebase.
-See this site for the most recent source code, binary releases, wiki, bug tracking, and other resources.
+See this site for the most recent source code, wiki, and other resources.